assadjee/ASP.NET-MVC5/Week 3/Day 3/Sports Store.md

 Open the newly created migration file and modify the Up method to insert your initial products.

-#### Example Migration

-Here's how you can structure your migration to include an image URL:
+Here's how you can structure your migration:

 ```csharp
 using System.Data.Entity.Migrations;